apluslms/django-lti-login/README.rst

 Add :code:`django_lti_login.backends.LTIAuthBackend` to :code:`settings.AUTHENTICATION_BACKENDS`.

-Examinate project in :code:`example` directory for more detailed example.
+Examine project in :code:`example` directory for more detailed example.
 Most relevant parts are marked with :code:`XXX: for django-lti-login`.

 Usage